 This page provides a home for research and data that are produced out of the BruinX office.

 Current and trend information about the gender and racial/ethnic composition of students, faculty, and staff may be viewed using our BruinX Dashboards.

-To access information about our real-time student climate assessment mobile app, check out the BruinXperience landing page.
+Learn more about the BruinXperience app, our real-time student climate assessment mobile app launched in the 2018-2019 school year.
 Look for us to post preliminary findings soon!

 Our BruinX Dashboards are user-friendly, interactive visualizations that help us see important information about UCLA, including the diversity of its students, staff, and faculty.
 In the spirit of fast iteration, new Dashboards are added regularly and existing Dashboards are updated as new information becomes available.

 Prior to the BruinX Dashboards, information about the gender and racial/ethnic composition of regular-rank faculty was published in the UCLA Campus Faculty Diversity Monograph.
 Campus Mongraphs contain statistics about the current population of regular-rank faculty at the department level.
 Academic departments in all schools, except for the School of Medicine, are included in the Monograph.